open-telemetry/opentelemetry-java-instrumentation/docs/contributing/writing-instrumentation-module.md

 An `InstrumentationModule` needs to have at least one name.
 The user of the javaagent can [suppress a chosen instrumentation](../suppressing-instrumentation.md) by referring to it by one of its names.
 The instrumentation module names use `kebab-case`.
-The first instrumentation name must be the same as the gradle module name, excluding the version suffix if present.
+The main instrumentation name, which is the first one, must be the same as the gradle module name, excluding the version suffix if present.

 ```java
 public MyLibraryInstrumentationModule() {